cinderblock/node-deluge-rpc/README.md

 #### New Features

+- Automatic detection of remote version
+- Automated testing against versions
 - Consistent Typings on API
-- Made new Alternate API that is more like the original but has stricter types
+- Made new Alternate API that is more like the original but has stricter types (WIP)

 ### v0.4.0